Inner Child Test: What Are They Trying to Tell You?

 Written by Aletheia Luna

-We all have an inner child – the part of us that is still innocent, shy, curious, creative, and open to the world.
+We all have an inner child – the younger part within us that is still innocent, curious, creative, and open to the world.

-It is this part of us that infuses our life with spontaneity, play, joy, and wonder.
-But it’s also this part of us that carries our deepest sorrows, fears, anger, and hurts.
+The inner child is the part of us that infuses our life with spontaneity, play, joy, and wonder.
+But it’s also this part that carries our deepest sorrows, fears, anger, and hurts.

 What is the Inner Child? (& the Benefits of Doing This Work)